HTML Forms

 ๐Ÿ’ก Think of Forms Like...

-Forms are like paper forms you fill out at the doctorโ€™s office, but digital!
+Forms are like paper forms we fill out at the doctorโ€™s office, but digital!
 They have fields for different types of information and a way to submit the data.

 ๐Ÿ—๏ธ Basic Form Structure